fairdirect/foodrescue-app/README.md

 While the Android platform and Qt library interfaces are mature and almost always backwards compatible, this is not true for the build process.
 New versions of Android NDK and Qt often introduce changes that necessitate changing build tools that rely on them.
 For Kirigami, the Android build process is mostly handled by [KDE extra-cmake-modules](https://invent.kde.org/frameworks/extra-cmake-modules) ("ECM").

-* **Qt 5.14 support.** Support for Qt 5.14 exists since ECM [commit c9ebd39](https://github.com/KDE/extra-cmake-modules/commit/c9ebd39) – see the commit message there.
-That commit was on 2020-03-03 and the [release list](https://github.com/KDE/extra-cmake-modules/releases) shows it landed in 5.68.0.
+* **Qt 5.14 support.** Support for Qt 5.14 exists since ECM [commit c9ebd39](https://invent.kde.org/frameworks/extra-cmake-modules/commit/c9ebd39) – see the commit message there.
+That commit was on 2020-03-03 and the [Git tag list](https://invent.kde.org/frameworks/extra-cmake-modules/-/tags) shows it landed in 5.68.0.

     When trying Qt ≥5.14 for Android with ECM 5.62, you would see `androiddeployqt` fail during the build process with the error message "No target architecture defined in json file".
 This seems to be due to the same change in Qt that also caused the equivalent issues [#35](https://github.com/LaurentGomila/qt-android-cmake/issues/35) in [qt-android-cmake](https://github.com/LaurentGomila/qt-android-cmake) and [#23306](https://bugreports.qt.io/browse/QTCREATORBUG-23306) in the CMake scripts for Android deployment that come with Qt Creator.
 It has to be fixed in every set of CMake scripts that for Android deployment, and ECM is yet another one of these.

-* **Qt 5.13 support.** The [commit c9ebd39](https://github.com/KDE/extra-cmake-modules/commit/c9ebd39) message also tells that even in that version, Qt 5.13 has issues with "older NDKs", which we assume here to mean older than NDK 19, which should be compatible with NDK 20 but maybe us not (see below).
+* **Qt 5.13 support.** The [commit c9ebd39](https://invent.kde.org/frameworks/extra-cmake-modules/commit/c9ebd39) message also tells that even in that version, Qt 5.13 has issues with "older NDKs", which we assume here to mean older than NDK 19, which should be compatible with NDK 20 but maybe us not (see below).
 In the commits until 2020-06-08, there is no indication that these issues were fixed.

-* **Android NDK 19 and 20 support.** Support for Android NDK 20 exists since the same ECM commit [commit c9ebd39](https://github.com/KDE/extra-cmake-modules/commit/c9ebd39) rep. version 5.68.0 – see the commit message.
+* **Android NDK 19 and 20 support.** Support for Android NDK 20 exists since the same ECM commit [commit c9ebd39](https://invent.kde.org/frameworks/extra-cmake-modules/commit/c9ebd39) rep. version 5.68.0 – see the commit message.
 Since some of the changes that make Android NDK 20 incompatible with previous ECM versions are also present in NDK 19 ([see](https://github.com/LaurentGomila/qt-android-cmake/blob/5a62962/AddQtAndroidApk.cmake#L172)), we infer that ECM 5.69.0 or newer is needed for NDK 19.
 Since it wasn't tested with NDK 19 and there might be incompatible changes between NDK 19 and 20, NDK 19 could also be unsupported right now.

-### 5.2.
-Desktop Version Development Setup
+## 5.2.
+Desktop Development Setup

-#### Build environment and dependencies

 The dependencies of Food Rescue App are chosen to be matched by the newest current Ubuntu LTS release.
 So for example, from 2020-04 to 2022-04 ([see](https://ubuntu.com/about/release-cycle)), Food Rescue App releases will be installable under Ubuntu 20.04 LTS and you will be abe to use default repository packages for its development.
 (The project currently also builds under Ubuntu 19.10, but that is not guaranteed for the future.)
 If your distribution provides older versions of the dependencies listed below, or you develop under Windows or Mac OS X, you have to install dependencies manually.